 4. Fiber

-Apples are loaded with healthy fiber, which can help feed the friendly bacteria in your parrot’s gut and can help control cholesterol and blood sugar levels in their body.
+Apples are loaded with healthy fiber, which can help feed the friendly bacteria in your parrot’s gut and control cholesterol and blood sugar levels in their body.
 Fiber is also great for digestion and helps prevent constipation and loose stools in your parrot.

 5. Water